Katie Miller Young Adult Cancer Conference: Mental Health and Survivorship

 “What you leave behind is not what is engraved in stone monuments, but what is woven into the lives of others.” – Pericles

+Young adults with cancer face many challenges, from the first onset of problems through treatment and beyond.
 Learn the importance of early detection of cancer in young adults, along with its treatments.
 Too often, symptoms or warning signs are ignored or dismissed due to the age of the patient.
 It is seen as something that occurs more predominately in the older population.
-With more research, discussion and public awareness, maybe the key symptoms that might have otherwise been dismissed will be detected early on.
+With more research, discussion, and public awareness, maybe the key symptoms that might have otherwise been dismissed will be detected early on.

 Des Moines University students, staff, and faculty, physicians, nurses, social workers, other medical professionals, healthcare community, and families who have been affected by young adult cancer.